Seattle, Washington

 Full implementation of partial encryption under new PSERN system

-Seattle's encryption changes are enabled by the Puget Sound Emergency Radio Network (PSERN)—a major regional infrastructure upgrade replacing the aging King County radio system.
+Seattle's encryption changes were enabled by PSERN, the Puget Sound Emergency Radio Network, a $273 million replacement for King County's aging radio infrastructure.

 The Puget Sound Emergency Radio Network is a $273 million upgrade to the emergency communications infrastructure across King County.
 The new digital system provides: